We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People who are actively breastfeeding should look for 100 percent pure and refined lanolin.
 Lanolin that isn’t purified may cause an allergic reaction when ingested by the child.

 Lanolin oil can be very effective for people who aren’t allergic to it.
 But if enough was ingested, it can be poisonous, and its waxy nature can build up in the intestines.

 Lanolin oil allergy

-Lanolin is responsible for wool allergies, so people who are allergic to wool should avoid it.
+Lanolin is thought to be responsible for wool allergies, so people who are allergic to wool may want to avoid it.

 Haz-Map classifies lanolin as a “skin sensitizer,” which means it may lead to an allergic reaction when it comes in contact with skin.
 Lanolin allergies are rare, and

 Lanolin oil poisoning can occur in someone who has ingested the substance.
 People who are using lanolin-based lip balms should be especially careful not to swallow excessive amounts of the product.

 If you or someone you know has ingested lanolin, call 911 as soon as possible and be prepared with their name, birth date, and the name of the product ingested, if possible.

 - shortness of breath

 Pure lanolin oil and products containing the oil are widely available in stores and online.
 Check out these products now.